Motoring Through the 20th Century

 152 pages ~ 630+ illustrations

 By the start of the 1960s there were more cars on the road then ever.
 As congestion was now a growing problem, fast, new, multi-lane motorways were rapidly being constructed to keep people on the move.
 There were also major changes in the cars being built.
 The Suez Crisis of the mid 1950s had kick-started the demand to have more fuel efficient vehicles, with BMC’s tiny Mini leading the way.
 However, for motorists who did have money in their pocket, small British sports cars were proving to be particularly popular.
 The Austin Healey, MG, Triumph and other leading models were in huge demand.
 There was similar interest in the more luxurious sports cars from Jaguar, Aston Martin and leading European marques.
 With car buyers now having a greater choice of models to choose from, this was the motor industry’s greatest decade to date and so many of the developments are featured here in many wonderful period photos.
-View sample page

-Motoring through the 20th Century: 1970s
+Motoring Through the 20th Century: 1970s

 MTA70